 It can also be a motivating factor to temporarily provide the unmotivated agents with good leads to boost their efficiency and regain their motivation.

 4. Let Your Agents Do What They're Best At

 It’s common sense that it's more satisfying to succeed rather than to fail.
 Some agents are better at making cold canvas sales than others – and some agents are experts in closing deals.

-By building efficient workflows, where you consider assigning the right tasks to the right agents, you can help your agents create better results.
+By building efficient workflows, you can help your agents create better results by assigning the right tasks to the right agents.

 5. Use Software That Matches Your Needs